 |Although several Roman artworks show Hermaphroditus defending herself from erotic advances of Satyrs, here the tables have been turned.
 It appears that the goat-footed god Pan, shown in other scenes sexually drawn to Aphrodite and even goats (see below), is here trying to escape from Hermaphroditus' grasp.
 The signal he sends with his turned head and raised right hand says it all.

 Erotic marble relief of Pan, riding an ithyphallic mule, approaching a hillside shrine.

 From Pompeii.
 Roman copy of a late Hellenistic original.

 National Archaeological Museum, Naples.
 Inv.
 No. 27712.
 Secret Cabinet.

 Marble statue group of Pan copulating with a goat.

-From the Villa of the Papyri, Herculaneum.
+Found in the Grand Peristyle of the Villa of the Papyri, Herculaneum, during

 National Archaeological Museum, Naples.
 Inv.
 No. 27709.
 Secret Cabinet.

 circa 210 AD, now in Dresden, depicting a Dionysian scene (see Dionysus).

 Marble bust of Pan in the form of the top of a herm.